Chapman Radio: Transition to Internet

 In the early 1990s, KNAB purchased an antenna and began broadcasting over the airwaves.
 The signal could be received anywhere in Orange County.
 Certain vagueness existed in the U.S. Federal Communications Commission (FCC) rules regarding low-power radio broadcasting.
-The problem with this was that KNAB was taking another station’s frequency and this led to confrontation with that station and the FCC.
+The problem with this was that KNAB was taking another station’s frequency, and this led to confrontation with that station and the FCC.
 The university was threatened with a $100,000 fine and the antenna was soon removed.

-In 1994, the station moved to the late Cheverton Hall and functioned on-campus through a short-range “leaky coaxial cable” which served as a short-range antenna.
+In 1994, the station moved to Cheverton Hall and functioned on-campus through a short-range “leaky coaxial cable” which served as a short-range antenna.
 In 2000 plans were made to tear it down.
 The station moved to Braden Hall.

 Braden Hall was torn down and the station moved to its current home in the basement of Henley Hall in the fall of 2006.

-In 2002, KNAB was given a ‘cease and desist’ order from a station in Colorado with the same call letters.
+In 2002, KNAB was given a ‘cease and desist’ order from a station in Colorado using the call sign.
 Consequently, the station changed its official title to Chapman Radio.
 New call letters were not sought, because Chapman Radio does not have an FCC license.
 No license has been issued to a radio station in Southern California for over five years and there are over one hundred organizations on the waiting list.

 The alternative to broadcasting on the airwaves is online streaming.

 During this time, Chapman Radio belonged to the Dodge College of Film, but after administrative differences, the film school dropped Chapman Radio.
 Threatened to be removed from Chapman University, the two general managers at the time had to pull together a presentation, and beg the school to keep them.
 Professor Allen Levy joined Radio as the official professor radio overseer.